 The best debt payoff strategy is the one you’ll use.
 For some, the debt avalanche works, and for others, the debt snowball works better.

 Think about your tendencies.
 Do you need quick wins for emotional stability?
 Will you lose motivation if you can’t see your progress?
 If so, the debt snowball is right for you.

 If you’re more logical and prefer to shake off the high-interest costs first and can follow the patterns, the debt avalanche makes more financial sense.

 If neither option resonates with you, find a method that works for you that’s consistent.
 Maybe you combine strategies, arranging your debt by APR and balance, so you pay off your lowest balances with the highest interest rates first.
 Again, those ‘quick wins’ maybe what you need to keep going.

-Wrapping Up: Debt Avalanche Method
+Bottom Line: Debt Avalanche Method

 If you feel like your debt payoff strategies are all over the place, the debt avalanche method puts things back into perspective.
 When you organize your debts and see the interest charges you pay, you will feel more in control and able to successfully manage your debts.

 It requires dedication and planning.
 When used right, though, it saves consumers thousands of dollars in interest and shaves years off their debts.